 4. Get Temporary Living Expenses Coverage

 Living expenses or additional living coverage is the biggest “gotcha” when it comes to flood destruction.
-This type of protection covers hotels, restaurant meals, and some other expenses while your home is uninhabitable.
+This protection covers hotels, restaurant meals, and other expenses while your home is uninhabitable.
 These costs are excessive when you’re in the middle of a stressful evacuation, and often many people forget to plan for this in advance.

 5. Get External Coverage

-Also known as other structure coverage, it will protect structures on your property that aren’t directly attached to your home such as your garage, pool, shed, fence, mailbox, etc.
+Also known as other structure coverage, it will protect structures on your property that aren’t directly attached to your home, such as your garage, pool, shed, fence, mailbox, etc.

 6. Manage Your Deductible